 As rich as the English language is, there are plenty of words in other languages that English has not yet adopted.
-Here are a few of these much-needed gems:
+In addition to these that have already appeared on these pages, here are a few more of these much-needed gems:

 - Hikikomori (Japanese) — A teenager or 20-something who has withdrawn from social life, often obsessed with TV and video games.

 - Gadrii Nombor Shulen Jongu (Tibetan) — Literally, it means “giving a green answer to a blue question,” and refers to the practice of giving an answer that is unrelated to the question.

 - Iktsuarpok (Inuit) — To go outside to check if an expected visitor has arrived, over and over again.

 - Kummerspeck (German) — Literally meaning “grief bacon,” this refers to excess weight gained from emotional overeating.